 The bill H. 3077 proposes an amendment to Section 63-3-620 of the South Carolina Code of Laws, which addresses penalties for violating family court orders.
-The key change in this legislation is the prohibition of imprisonment as a penalty for contempt of court.
-Instead, the bill allows for punishment through fines, public works sentences, or a combination of these, but explicitly removes the option for imprisonment in a local detention facility.
+The key change introduced by this bill is the prohibition of imprisonment as a penalty for contempt of court.
+Currently, adults found in contempt can face various penalties, including fines, public works sentences, or imprisonment in a local detention facility, with specific limits on the duration and amount of fines.

 Latest Version: 63-3-620